Looped Docs

 GITHUB_TOKEN: ${GITHUB_TOKEN}

 The value resolves from the process environment first, then from /run/secrets/<NAME> (Docker Compose file secrets).
 A missing reference fails at startup, before any event is handled.
-Secrets are injected into tools server side and never enter the model's context; the model can use GITHUB_TOKEN without ever seeing it.
+The value is scoped to the tools that need it, so the model can use GITHUB_TOKEN without ever seeing it.

 The layers